Chèvre

 Seasonality

-Year-round, though quality and production volumes vary seasonally
+Year-round in most markets, though quality and flavor profile vary seasonally

 Best Months